 The fact that a player has played professional baseball at any level for any length of time must be disclosed on the roster submitted to MSBL tournament organizers.
 Failure to disclose a player’s ex-professional status may result in disqualification of the player and forfeiture of any games in which the player participated.

 Central & Cactus Division Requirements

-- At least 14 uniformed players must have at least one plate appearance during the game. (only applies in scheduled 9 inning games).
+- At least 14 uniformed players must have at least one plate appearance during the game. (only applies in scheduled 9-inning Round Robin games).

 - If a team has 15 or more uniformed players, they may elect to bat 14 players only (at least one plate appearance for 14 players).

 - If a team has 13 or fewer uniformed players, the opposing team will have the option to bat the same number of uniformed players despite the number of uniformed players they have.

 - Example: Team A has 13 uniformed players and Team B has 21 uniformed players.
 Team A must get all 13 players at least one plate appearance.
 Team B has the option of only getting 13 players one plate appearance as well, despite the fact they would normally have to get 14 players one plate appearance.